ConorBevan/MovieWarsBlog/TESTING.md

 ## Bugs

 * While I was developing the project I tried to add a blog image to my posts but was only displaying the placholder image.
 By adding an enctype to the form it fixed this issue.
 * While deploying I had major issues wth an etag that wouldnt let me deploy my project to heroku.
-After a lot of testing and editing I removed django ckeditor from my blog code entirely and the issue seems to have been resolved.
+After a lot of testing and editing a using my last call with my mentor and a long time with tutor support to try and fix the issue.
+I ended up removing django ckeditor from my blog code entirely and the issue has been resolved.
+And I can now acces my deployed site and no longer get an etag error.